kwonus/Quelle/Quelle-AVX.md

 **or:** In Boolean logic, **or** means that any term constitutes a match.
 With Quelle, *or* is represented by the semi-colon ( **;** ) or plus (+) between SEARCH clauses.

 **not:** In Boolean logic, means that the feature must not be found.
-With Quelle, *not* is represented by a minus,minus ( **--** ) and applies to an entire clause (it cannot be applied to individual segments (e.g. discrete words) within the search clause.
-However, a search clause is permitted to contain a single segment, which easily circumvents that limitation.
-In short, -- means subtract results; it cancels-out matches against all matches of other clauses.
-Most clauses are additive as each additional clause increases search results.
-Contrariwise, a **not** clause is subtractive as it decreases search results.
-Incidentally, -- was chosen over a single minus - so to allow for searches of hyphenated words without making such words ambiguous with negation.
+With Quelle, *not* is represented by a hyphen+colon ( **-:** ) and applies to individual features within a search segment within the search clause.
+It is best used in conjunction with other features, because any non-match will be included in results.

-Again, -- means that the clause will be subtracted from the search results..
-When commands only contain a single search clause, it is always positive.
-A negative clause only makes sense when combined with another non-negative search clause as negative matches are subtracted from the search results.
+hyphen+colon ( **-:** ) means that any non-match satisfies the search condition.
+Used by itself, it would likely return every verse.
+Therfeore, it should be used judiciously.

 ### Appendix B. Specialized Search tokens in Quelle-AVX (a superset of Vanilla-Quelle Level 2)